Germ cell tumours

 What are germ cell tumours?

-Germ cell tumours develop in germ cells.
+Germ cell tumours develop from germ cells.
 These are the cells in the body that develop into sperm and eggs.
-Germ cell tumours most often develop in the ovary or testicle because this is where most germ cells are.

-But germ cells can sometimes be left behind in other parts of the body from when you developed in the womb.
+But germ cells can sometimes be left behind in other parts of the body from when you developed in the .
 So these tumours can develop anywhere in your body where there are germ cells.

 Germ cell tumours that grow outside the ovary or testicle are very rare.
 Doctors call them extragonadal germ cell tumours (EGGCT).